Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/fiend/mezzoloth.md

 NoteIcon: monster
 BestiaryType: fiend (yugoloth)
 SourceType: Bestiary
-BookSource: Monster Manual p.
-313, Princes of the Apocalypse, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Phandelver and Below: The Shattered Obelisk
+BookSource: "Monster Manual p.
+313, Princes of the Apocalypse, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Phandelver and Below: The Shattered Obelisk"
 ---
 # [Mezzoloth](2-Mechanics/CLI/bestiary/fiend/mezzoloth.md)
 *Source: Monster Manual p.
 313, Princes of the Apocalypse, The Rise of Tiamat, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Phandelver and Below: The Shattered Obelisk*